ananyasen7/cpcb-aqi/README.md

 ## Setting the Cookie

-To run this script, you'll need to manually set the 'ccr_public' cookie obtained from the browser after completing the captcha.
+To run this script, you might need to manually set the 'ccr_public' cookie obtained from the browser after completing the captcha.
+Try running it without setting the cookie, if it doesn't work or throws 400 exceptions do the following,

 1. Navigate to https://app.cpcbccr.com/AQI_India/ in your web browser.
 2. Complete the captcha if required.